Benchmarking Graph Neural Networks: Introduction

 \section{Introduction}

-In the last few years, graph neural networks (GNNs) have seen a great surge of interest with promising methods being developed for myriad of domains including chemistry~\cite{duvenaud2015convolutional,gilmer2017neural}, physics~\cite{cranmer2019learning,sanchez2020learning}, social sciences~\cite{kipf2017semi,monti2019fake}, knowledge graphs~\cite{schlichtkrull2018modeling,chami2020low}, recommendation~\cite{monti2017geometric,ying2018graph}, and neuroscience~\cite{griffa2017transient}.
-Historically, three classes of GNNs have been developed.
-The first models \cite{art:ScarselliGoriTsoiHagenbuchnerMonfardini09,bruna2013spectral,NIPS2016_6081,NIPS2016_6398,kipf2017semi,hamilton2017inductive} aimed at extending the original convolutional neural networks~\cite{lecun1995convolutional,lecun1998gradient} to graphs.
-The second class enhanced the original models with {anisotropic} operations on graphs~\cite{perona1990scale}, such as attention and gating mechanisms~\cite{battaglia2016interaction,marcheggiani2017encoding,Monti_2017,velickovic2018graph,bresson2017residual}.
-The recent third class has introduced GNNs that improve upon theoretical limitations of previous models \cite{xu2018how,morris2019weisfeiler,maron2019provably,chen2019equivalence,murphy2019relational,srinivasan2019equivalence}.
-Specifically, the first two classes can only differentiate simple non-isomorphic graphs and cannot separate automorphic nodes.
-Developing powerful and theoretically expressive GNN architectures is a key concern towards practical applications and real-world adoption of graph machine learning.
-However, tracking recent progress has been challenging as most models are evaluated on small datasets such as Cora, Citeseer and TU, which are inappropriate to differentiate complex, simple and graph-agnostic architectures \cite{Hoang2019RevisitingGN,chen2019powerful}, and do not have consensus on a unifying experimental setting~\cite{errica2019fair,hu2020ogb}.
+Graph neural networks have benefitted from a great interest recently with numerous methods being developed for diverse domains including chemistry~\citep{duvenaud2015convolutional,gilmer2017neural}, physics~\citep{cranmer2019learning,sanchez2020learning}, social sciences~\citep{monti2019fake}, transportation \citep{derrow2021eta}, knowledge graphs~\citep{schlichtkrull2018modeling,chami2020low}, recommendation~\citep{monti2017geometric,ying2018graph}, and neuroscience~\citep{griffa2017transient}.
+Developing powerful and expressive GNN architectures is a key concern towards practical applications and real-world adoption of graph machine learning.
+However, tracking progress is often challenging in the absence of a community-standard benchmark as models that are evaluated on traditionally-used datasets with inconsistent experimental comparisons make it difficult to differentiate complex, simple and graph-agnostic architectures \citep{Hoang2019RevisitingGN,chen2019powerful, errica2019fair}.

-Consequently, our motivation is to benchmark GNNs to identify and quantify what types of architectures, first principles or mechanisms are universal, generalizable, and scalable when we move to larger and more challenging datasets.
-Benchmarking provides a strong paradigm to answer these fundamental questions.
-It has proved to be beneficial for driving progress, identifying essential ideas, and solving domain-specific problems in several areas of science~\cite{weber2019essential}.
-Recently, the famous 2012 ImageNet challenge~\cite{imagenet_cvpr09} has provided a benchmark dataset that has triggered the deep learning revolution \cite{DBLP:conf/nips/KrizhevskySH12,10.1145/3065384}.
-Nevertheless, designing successful benchmarks is highly challenging as it requires both a coding framework with a rigorous experimental setting for fair comparisons, all while being reproducible, as well as using appropriate datasets that can statistically separate model performance.
-The lack of benchmarks has been a major issue in GNN literature as the aforementioned requirements have not been rigorously enforced.